 4. Never give up

 Don’t imagine that all the musicians you love have known success from the first time they sent a demo to a record company or climbed on a stage.
 Just like other artists from various fields, most of them, if not all, have known the bitter taste of defeat at least a few times.

 But that didn’t stop them, and that’s the lesson you must learn.
 Try to find out more about the early days of your favorite musicians.
+Take it easy, expand your talent with the help of allaxess.com, there is no such as thing called shortcut to success.
 You will discover that they knew their fair share of failures before striking big.